IllinoisLegalAidOnline/website-docs/docs/source/contact_us.rst

 Contact form
 =============

-The contact form is a Drupal webform with the following fields:
+The contact form is a Drupal form that integrates with Zendesk with the following fields:

 * Name
 * Email